Allergy Immunotherapy: Get Back to the Great Outdoors

 There are studies and guidelines on the correct doses of allergens in your shots.
 We try to get everyone up to these recommended doses.
 If we use too low a dose, the injections simply don’t work.
 If we start off too high, your body could have a negative reaction.
 As Goldilocks once discovered, we need to start you off at a dosage that is “just right” and work you up from there.

 In order to be safe, we dilute your target dose down 10,000 fold and gradually build you up over a 28-visit schedule.
 We know that if you tolerate a small dose, you will be able to tolerate a slightly higher dose for a short while.
 This is called desensitization.
-Desensitization wears off quickly – so during this build up phase you need to come in at least one time per week.
+Desensitization wears off quickly – so during this build-up phase you need to come in at least one time per week.
 We recommend, but do not require, that you come in twice per week in order to get benefit from your shots sooner.

 Once you reach the higher doses, the allergy injections become more effective and the desensitization starts to last longer.
-At this point, most patients are starting to see significant benefit.
+At this point, most patients are starting to see significant benefits.
 Once we get you to your maintenance dose, we will try to space your shots out and eventually should get you to one set of shots about every 4 weeks.
 Some people feel they are better when they come in more frequently, but our only requirement on the maintenance shots is that you come in at least once per month to make sure the desensitization doesn’t wear off.

 Our goal for allergy shots is to give them to you for three years.
 Studies have shown that if you quit before three years, your symptoms are likely to return.
-Once you reach three years, though, there is about a 50% chance that you would be able to stop allergy shots and continue to have benefit, despite no longer needing shots or even possibly medications.
+Once you reach three years, though, there is about a 50% chance that you would be able to stop allergy shots and continue to have benefits, despite no longer needing shots or even possibly medications.

 Allergy injections are a natural way to control your allergies.
 There are no chemicals or medications in the shots.
 They just contain the natural pollens, danders, molds, and insects that you are being exposed to every day, with a small amount of glycerin to help stabilize the proteins and keep them effective.